 Same as EIL 460, EPSY 487, FR 460, GER 460, ITAL 460, and PORT 460.
 See EIL 460.

-Examines the cultural production of 20th and 21st century Spain, with emphasis on major works, critical movements and debates.
+Selected literary and non-literary texts published in Spain during the 18th and 19th centuries.
+Focus on analysis of literary and other manifestations of major cultural movements and artistic currents and preoccupations.
 Instruction in Spanish unless otherwise noted.
 3 undergraduate hours.
 4 graduate hours.
-May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours if topic varies.
+May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours as topic varies.
 Prerequisite: SPAN 312 and SPAN 320 or consent of instructor.

-Examines major works, critical movements and/or theoretical issues in the 20th and 21st century Spanish American literary and cultural studies.
+In-depth study of colonial Spanish American discursive and cultural production from Pre-Hispanic times to the eighteenth century.
+Emphasis is placed upon the intellectual and cultural climate from which these texts emerged.
 Instruction in Spanish unless otherwise noted.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours if topic varies.
-Prerequisite: SPAN 326 or equivalent or consent of instructor.
+Prerequisite: SPAN 314 and SPAN 324 or consent of instructor.

 Same as FR 481, GER 489, ITAL 489, LING 489, and PORT 489.
 See LING 489.